billie66/TLCL/book/chap01.md

 我想给大家讲个故事。

-No, not the story of how, in 1991, Linus Torvalds wrote the first version of the Linux kernel.
+yes, not the story of how, in 1991, Linus Torvalds wrote the first version of the Linux kernel.
 You can read that story in lots of Linux books.
 Nor am I going to tell you the story of how, some years earlier, Richard Stallman began the GNU Project to create a free Unix-like operating system.
 That's an important story too, but most other Linux books